visualjeff/ember-http-error-handler/README.md

    });
 ```

-I tested this addon using the following ember project:
+I tested this addon using this ember web app:
 https://github.com/visualjeff/addon-test